zeeduino/arduino-xc/README.md

 ## Implemented core Arduino functions

-The list is based off of [Arduino IDE reference](https://www.arduino.cc/en/Reference/HomePage) page.
+The list is based off of [Wiring Framework](http://wiring.org.co/reference/) and [Arduino IDE](https://www.arduino.cc/en/Reference/HomePage) reference pages.

-If a structure/variable/function is not listed here, that means it is implemented because it is a part of the C++ language or the standard C library.
+If a structure/variable/function is not listed here, that means it is implemented as a part of the C++ language or the standard C library.

 **Constants**